swervo/bootforce/README.md

 To install type `npm install` and then run `grunt bower` or `bower i`

 To start the dev server run `grunt`

+Trying out the slack integration with this post.